transparency-dev/.github/README.md

 # .github

-Use this repo for Transparency.dev repository settings.
+Use this repo for Transparency.dev common repository settings.